 We aim to complete the review process as quickly as possible.
 However, as each case is different the time taken to review it will vary depending on factors such as the complexity of the complaint or the volume of information we receive from you and the policing body involved.

-No. While we publish most of our Complaint Handling Review reports on our website, personal details such as names and addresses are anonymised.
+No. While we publish an Executive Summary of most of our Complaint Handling Review reports on our website, personal details such as names and addresses are anonymised.

 No. The PIRC is impartial and independent.
 We do not represent you or any policing body.
 We review how complaints have been handled in an independent, open and fair manner.

 No. We are impartial and will not provide legal advice.
 If we cannot review your complaint then we will try to direct you to an organisation that may be able to help.
 If you would like to know more about seeking legal advice, you can contact the Scottish Legal Aid Board or the Law Society of Scotland.

 No. We cannot ask any policing body to award you compensation.
 Find out more about possible outcomes of your review.